 “To summarize, based on the trend in the increase of infections, and understanding the basic science of viral infection spread, we strongly believe that the virus is likely to be spreading through the air.
 If this is the case, it will take at least several months for this to be confirmed by science.
 This is valuable time lost that could be used to properly control the epidemic by the measures outlined above and prevent more infections and loss of life.
 Therefore, we plead that the international and national authorities acknowledge the reality that the virus spreads through air, and recommend that adequate control measures, as discussed above be implemented to prevent further spread of the SARS-CoV-2 virus.
 We predict that this failure to immediately recognize and acknowledge the importance of airborne transmission and to take adequate actions against it will result in additional cases of infection in the coming weeks and months, which would not occur if these actions were taken.
 The air transmission issue should be taken seriously now, during the course of the epidemic.”

-From National Research Council.
-Rapid Expert Consultation on the Possibility of Bioaerosol Spread of SARS-CoV-2 for the COVID-19 Pandemic (April 1, 2020
+From the National Academies of Science and Engineering.”Rapid Expert Consultation on the Possibility of Bioaerosol Spread of SARS-CoV-2 for the COVID-19 Pandemic”, April 1, 2020